-- 1. All dredge employees who are assigned to non-permanent dredge locations will be eligible for paid status after having traveled one (1) hour from their residence whether in a state owned or personal vehicle.
-Commute time over one (1) hour will be in paid status regardless of whether they are traveling to Buckeye Lake or any other work location. - 2.
-When returning the vehicle at the end of their work day, nonpermanent dredge employees will cease being in paid status one (1) hour from their residence whether in a state or personal vehicle. - 3.
+- 1. All dredge employees who are assigned to non-permanent dredge locations will be eligible for paid status after having traveled forty-five (45) minutes from their residence whether in a state owned or personal vehicle.
+Commute time over forty-five (45) minutes will be in paid status regardless of whether they are traveling to Buckeye Lake or any other work location. - 2.
+When returning the vehicle at the end of their work day, non-permanent dredge employees will cease being in paid status forty-five (45) minutes from their residence whether in a state or personal vehicle. - 3.
 A list of non-permanent dredge employees will be provided to the Central Office OCSEA Representative annually at the beginning of the dredge season. - 4.
 All other dredge employees not reporting to a non-permanent dredging worksite will follow Article 13.06 regarding payment for any additional travel time.